Ukulla: Name and character

-In early scholarship, attempts were made to connect the name with Sumerian u3-gul (utnēnu, "prayer"), an element of the compound verb u3-gul ga2-ga2.
-According to Frans Wiggermann, while a Sumerian origin is not entirely impossible, Akkadian can be ruled out, and ultimately it is most likely that the name was not derived from either language, similar as in the cases of Tishpak and Nanshak.
-This view is also supported by Manfred Krebernik.
-Irene Sibbing-Plantholt suggests that some of the writings might indicate the development of a folk etymology according to which the name would be understood as u2 kul.a(b), "collect (medicinal) plants!"
+In early scholarship, attempts were made to prove the theonym Ukulla was derived from Sumerian u3-gul (utnēnu, "prayer"), an element of the compound verb u3-gul ga2-ga2.
+According to Frans Wiggermann, while a Sumerian origin is not entirely impossible, Akkadian can be ruled out, and ultimately it is most likely that the name was not derived from either language, similarly as the names of two closely related deities, Tishpak and Nanshak.
+This view is also supported by Krebernik.
+Irene Sibbing-Plantholt suggests that some of the writings might indicate the development of a folk etymology according to which the name would be understood as u2 kul-a(b), "collect (medicinal) plants!"